 Overview: The Guatemala Service Learning experience is a unique, multiprofessional opportunity to provide mentored direct patient care to communities around San Lucas Tolimán, which is located near Lake Atitlán in southwestern Guatemala.
-For more than a decade, students and faculty from the University of Wisconsin have traveled to San Lucas to provide care in temporary clinics over 2-week periods.
-The work is coordinated through an organization called the San Lucas Mission and is in close conjunction with local health promoters allowing students to provide sustainable care that is responsive to the specific needs of the communities the mission serves.
+For more than a decade, UW-Madison SMPH students and faculty have traveled to San Lucas Tolimán, Guatemala, to work in satellite clinics around the southern/eastern areas near Lake Atitlán.
+We partner with a local non-governmental organization (NGO), the Mission of San Lucas Toliman, to provide medical care to the communities around San Lucas in close collaboration with local health promoters.

-A typical day for students consists of organizing supplies for the day, traveling to a clinic site, and holding clinic in the morning and afternoon.
-While at the clinics, students work in groups to screen patients, conduct histories and physical examinations, and then present patients to the providers for evaluation.
-Each evening, there is a teaching session provided by UW faculty to discuss topics related to patient care, global health, social determinants of health, and other topics of interest.
+A typical day for our group consists of organizing supplies for the day, traveling to a clinic site, and holding clinic in the morning and afternoon.
+While at the clinics, the students work in groups to assess patients and present them to the UW providers for evaluation and treatment.

-Logistics: The group (if there is enough interest, there will be two groups) will be comprised of 10-12 medical, pharmacy, and physical therapy students and 4-5 faculty members.
-Spanish proficiency is beneficial but not required, as interpreters will be used in patient evaluations.
+Logistics: The group (if there is enough interest, we will have two trips) will be comprised of 10-12 medical students and 4-5 providers (faculty and residents).
+Other healthcare students including nursing, pharmacy and PT students may also join.
+Spanish proficiency is beneficial but not required, we will have full-time interpreters for all patient interactions.

 Dates: